Threkork/Kovi/README_Cargo.md

             if event.text == Option::Some("Hi Bot".to_string()) {
                 event.reply("Hi!")
             }
-            // Must return Ok(), currently has no effect; future versions will handle Err() accordingly Ok(())
+            // Must return an Ok().
+You can return an error using plugin.error().
+            Ok(())
         }) // As long as the name is set correctly, this will not return an error, so .unwrap() is fine .unwrap();